 · A secure place to keep the cat for the first five weeks, while the cat acclimates to your barn.
 This can be a tack room or an indoor enclosure that they cannot escape from.
 In some cases we may be able to lend you a crate or cage for the introductory period.

 We also request an adoption donation which will help offset some of the medical costs.
-This adoption donation is tax-deductible.

 Things to consider

 Adopting a cat through the MSPCA Barn Cat program can help save the life of a cat who may not have other options.
-However, the care of a barn cat is still a responsibility.
+However, the care of a barn cat is still an important responsibility.
 You will be assuming care for the cat for its entire lifetime, which may be as much as 15 or 20 years.
 In exchange for providing the essentials of food & water, medical care, and shelter, your barn cat will earn its keep by helping to control the rodent population in your barn!

 To learn more about our barn cat program: